 All guest rooms feature tasteful classic décor, and some suites feature balconies that overlook the resort’s 150 acres of lush tropical landscape.
-If you’re still wondering where to stay in Miami, well this could be the perfect destination.

 These are some of the places that are or would be fun to visit and stay in During your Vacation to the Magic City of Miami.
 Do not be afraid to put any suggestion into action in terms of reality and practicability.

-Carefully choose and decide from the list of places, the kind of vacation you want to plan, and go all out with expenses, experiences.
+Carefully choose and decide from the list of places, the kind of vacation you want to plan, and go all out with expenses, and experiences.
 At the end of the day, whatever you decide, you should have fun doing it, and that’s what matters the most.